How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 • Let these videos start your swipe file.

-The Marketer’s Dream Tool to Spy on Competitors
+The Marketer’s Dream Tools to Spy on Competitors

 Now that you have a solid framework for what makes a good ad, you are better equipped to filter between competitors who are worth paying attention to, and those who clearly have no idea what they’re doing.